Best Live Vocal Mike

 These simple, yet intricate, pieces of technology can truly make or break your performance in a live situation.

-Having a good understanding of your microphone needs and which ones you sound the best with will make an enormous difference in terms of your vocals.
+Having a good understanding of your live microphone needs and which ones you sound the best with will make an enormous difference in terms of your vocals.

 However, just like every singer is different, every microphone will be as well.